jbarbaro/RCourse/chapter1.md

 1. In data storage, each row should represent a unique instance and each column should represents a unique variable.

-2. Data frames are so widely used because of their ability to store data of different types (numeric, character, boolean) across rows within a table.
+2. Data frames are so widely used because of their ability to store data of different types (numeric, character, Boolean) across rows within a table.
 While a data table may resemble a matrix it's important to remember that they are fundamentally different since a matrix can only hold data of the same type.

 3. `R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
 This means that a data frame is actually a list of vectors combined to form a table of information.
 This knowledge will be important when it comes to data manipulation.